pebble-tree/node-foundationdb/README.md

 ### Batch iteration

-You can process range results in batches for better nodejs performance:
+You can process range results in batches for slightly improved performance:

 ```javascript
 db.doTransaction(async tn => {